inlets/docs.inlets.dev/docs/reference/faq.md

 > Pictured: the website `http://127.0.0.1:3000` is exposed through an encrypted tunnel to users at: `https://example.com`

 For remote forwarding, the client tends to be run within a private network, with an `--upstream` flag used to specify where incoming traffic needs to be routed.
 The tunnel server can then be run on an Internet-facing network, or any other network reachable by the client.

+## What kind of layers and protocols are supported?

+Inlets works at a higher level than traditional VPNs because it is designed to connect services together, rather than hosts directly.

+* HTTP - Layer 7 of the OSI model, used for web traffic such as websites and RESTful APIs
+* TCP - Layer 4 of the OSI model, used for TCP traffic like SSH, TLS, databases, RDP, etc

+Because VPNs are designed to connect hosts together over a shared IP space, they also involve tedious IP address management and allocation.

+Inlets connects services, so for TCP traffic, you need only think about TCP ports.

+For HTTP traffic, you need only to think about domain names.

 ## Do I want a TCP or HTTPS tunnel?